 If you’re buying a franchise for the first time, it can be difficult to know where to start.
-Because we like to help our clients as much as possible, here’s our Buying a Franchise FAQs to get you started.
+Here’s our comprehensive guide to get you started.

 - When buying a franchise, what questions should you ask?

 - What general business advice is available on buying a franchise?

 - What legal advice will you need when buying a franchise?
 Do you need a specialist franchising solicitor?

 - What’s the process of buying a franchise?

 - Can I buy a franchise from an existing franchisee?
 What’s the process?

 - Can I buy a franchise from overseas?
 What’s the process?